celluloid/celluloid/README.md

 The very first thing including *Celluloid::IO* does is also include the *Celluloid* module, which promotes objects of this class to concurrent Celluloid actors each running in their own thread.
 Before trying to use Celluloid::IO you may want to familiarize yourself with Celluloid in general.
+Celluloid actors can each be thought of as being event loops.
+Celluloid::IO actors are heavier but have capabilities similar to other event loop-driven frameworks.

 While this looks like a normal Ruby TCP server, there aren't any threads, so you might expect this server can only handle one connection at a time.